Master of School Administration

 (How much time will it take?)

+The MSA Program operates in a closed cohort setting that lasts for two years.
 Students complete a total of eight 3-credit courses (24 credit hours) plus a year-long, full-time building-level internship (18 credit hours).
-Students employed full-time may not enroll for more than 12 credit hours in any one semester.
+Cohorts begin in the Fall Semester each year.

 (When can I start?)